What Are the Top Companies to Work for as a Product Manager in 2019?

 If you are a Product Manager, pay attention to the following criteria to help you make decisions between different vacancies.
 After that, check out our curated list of best companies to work for.
 Don’t worry, we have not just focused on the usual names: we saved a spot for interesting startups and smaller companies where your abilities as a PM would be greatly appreciated.

-How Should You Choose the Company to Work for as a PM?
+How Should You Choose the Company to Work for as a Product Manager?

 KA-CHING!
 Is money the first thing that comes to mind?